-Prerequisite(s): CNMS-111 and CNMS-115
+Prerequisite(s): CNMS-111 and CNMS-115 Corequisite(s): none

 CNMS 265 Advanced Website Production 3 cr.
 Advanced Website Production is a second level course that extends the media skills learned in the Website Production course.
 Students will deepen their knowledge of CSS layout techniques, use HTML5 and CSS3 techniques for styling and media elements, work with Content Management Systems, and incorporate prepackaged scripts and plugins into Web pages.
 Current industry standard software will be used as needed.

-Prerequisite(s): CMPT-105 or CNMS-165
+Prerequisite(s): CMPT-105 or CNMS-165 Corequisite(s): none

-CNMS 266 Scripting for the Web
+CNMS 266 Scripting for the Web 3 cr.